wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngine.md

 ## BVA Step 1
 Input: A collection of Risk cards that the current player would like to turn in and the underlying state of what GamePhase we are currently in.

+For input, we also care about some attributes about our player.
+Specifically:
+- If the player owns the cards they are attempting to trade in
+- If the player owns any territories MATCHING the territories on the respective cards they trade in

 Output: A collection of territories that the player owns and can place a bonus +2 armies on if the cards match them, or an error if the set of cards is not valid to trade in, or the player doesn't own the given cards.